lromeraj/isbd-emu/README.md

 ### Encoding MT messages

-If you want to encode a _MT_ message you'll have to specify at least the header and the payload:
+If you want to encode a _MT_ message with payload you'll have to specify at least the header and the payload:
 ``` json
 {
   "header": {